 How to Set Up GSC

-Before you can benefit from the information Google Search Console can provide you, you will first have to sign up for and set up an account.
+Before you can benefit from the information Google Search Console can provide you, you will first have to sign up and set up an account.
 Once you have an account created, you will need to click on the ‘add a new property’ button to add your site.
 Once you click the button, a window will pop up that prompts you to insert the URL of the website.
 There are two separate ways in which Google Search Console can track the information on your site.
 One way is by using the Domain Name and DNS of your website to verify that you’re the owner.
 The other way is by using the exact match URL for your site.
 But, be careful here.
-You will always want to make sure that the URL you enter is an EXACT match for your site.
-For example, if you have an HTTPS site, you will need to make sure that ‘HTTPS://’ is included in the URL you submit to Google Search Console.
+You will always want to ensure that the URL you enter is an EXACT match for your site.
+For example, if you have an HTTPS site, you will need to ensure that ‘HTTPS://’ is included in the URL you submit to Google Search Console.
 After you have submitted your URL, you will need to move on to the next step: verifying ownership.

 How to Verify Ownership of Your Site in Google Search Console

 After you have submitted your URL to GSC, you will need to prove to Google that you are the actual owner of the website.
 There are a few different ways to do this, but the most common and easiest way is to use the Yoast SEO plug-in on your WordPress site.
 To verify ownership of your site using this method, you will need to select the ‘HTML tag’ method in the window that popped up after submitting your URL to GSC.
 Copy the code that appears in the dropdown box and paste it in the ‘Webmaster tools’ tab in the Yoast SEO plug-in.
 You will find it on the Dashboard of your WordPress site.
 Another simple way to verify your website’s owner is to upload the Google Search Console HTML document provided in the same window.
-Follow the instructions from the ‘Learn more’ link provided in the same popup window that appeared when you submitted your URL.
+Then, follow the instructions from the ‘Learn more’ link provided in the same popup window that appeared when you submitted your URL.
 Just make sure that you stay connected to GSC while it verifies your site through this method.

 Contact Contractor-Advertising for Help With Google Search Console

 Now that you know a little more about Google Search Console, you can start using it to keep track of your website’s performance.
 And, if you have noticed that you’re not performing as well as you’d like on Google, then you can always contact the SEO professionals here at Contractor Advertising for help in getting your website to meet Google’s very rigorous standards.
-Please fill out the form below to enlist the help of our SEO experts today!
+So, please fill out the form below to enlist the help of our SEO experts today!

 Get A Free Web Marketing Analysis